dranov/soroban-decidable-verification/models/soroban.md

 In this context, panics can be modelled as a flag that is set when `panic!` is called.
-In the `end_transaction()` Ivy transition, if the `panic` flag is set, then all changes are aborted (using `assume false`?).
+In the `end_transaction()` Ivy transition, if the `panic` flag is set, then all changes are aborted.
- - we might be able to check for properties of the form "if X, the transaction aborts" or "if the transactions succeeds, then Y" as a `before` monitor on `end_transaction`?

 ## Authorization